QuaziSamiha/Database/MODULE_55.md

 yarn add ts-node-dev --dev
 ```

+- To convert prisma schema to SQL for database
+- then give a table name

 **3 Mar, 25 & 4 Mar, 25**

 ## 55-4 Inserting Data into the Database and Retrieving All Records